New Hope Creek & Little Creek Watershed Improvement Plan (SP-2019-01)

-The Public Works Department is working on the New Hope Creek & Little Creek Watershed Improvement Plan.
-The City is preparing a Request for Qualifications for firms to work with the City's Stormwater and GIS Services Division to prepare an engineering study and assessment of these watersheds.
-The New Hope Creek & Little Creek Watershed Improvement Plan is part of the City of Durham’s efforts to improve the health of our creeks and to comply with water quality regulations.
+The Public Works Department worked with a consultant team led by AECOM to prepare an engineering study and assessment of the New Hope Creek and Little Creek watersheds.
+This Watershed Improvement Plan is part of the City of Durham’s efforts to improve the health of our creeks and to comply with water quality regulations.
 For information, email [email protected] or Sandra Wilbur.

 Stormwater Control Measures (SCMs) (PDF) can be physical devices (e.g. stormwater ponds) or activities (e.g. picking up pet waste) that protect the environment from stormwater pollution.
 SCMs can be used to prevent, reduce or offset stormwater runoff and pollution.
 They are also referred to as “Best Management Practices” or BMPs.
 The Environmental Protection Agency (EPA) defines BMPs as “techniques, measures or structural controls that are used to manage the quantity and improve the quality of storm water runoff in the most cost-effective manner.”